-- Student's name
+- o Student's name

-- Local/Home/E-mail Addresses
+- o Local/Home/E-mail Addresses

-- Major/Minor and year at the university
+- o Major/Minor and year at the university

-- Enrollment status (actual hour's enrolled, undergraduate, graduate, etc.)
+- o Enrollment status (actual hour's enrolled, undergraduate, graduate, etc.)

-- Classification
+- o Classification

-- Degrees, Diplomas, Certificates received
+- o Degrees, Diplomas, Certificates received

-- Extracurricular Activities
+- o Extracurricular Activities

-- Birth date and place of birth
+- o Birth date and place of birth

-- Weight, Height, and related information of athletic team member Most recent previous educational institution attended by the student.
+- o Weight, Height, and related information of athletic team member

+- Most recent previous educational institution attended by the student.

-The information listed above will be released by various campus offices periodically, or published in appropriate University directories unless the student requests in writing that specific information be withheld.
+The information listed above will be released by various campus offices periodically or published in appropriate University directories unless the student requests in writing that specific information be withheld.
 Students who do not wish to have any of the above Student Directory Information published or released should complete the required form in the Center for Enrollment Services on the Alpine campus on or before the "last day for late registration and schedule changes" as listed in the Sul Ross State University calendar for the appropriate semester or summer term.
 This applies to all persons formerly enrolled at Sul Ross State University as well as those currently enrolled for course work offered on the main campus in Alpine or Rio Grande College.